hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 	Once the backup is created the volume name remains the same as the cinder-backup name.

-5. Verify the volume name
+5. Verify the volume name by entering:

 		cinder list